Along with being famous for beaches and mountains, Hawaii is also well-known for Pearl Harbor.

-Every day, countless tourists by the busload, and also those driving their own cars, arrive to the memorial.
+Every day, countless tourists by the busload, and those driving their cars, arrive at the memorial.

-If you drive yourself, there is plenty of parking, and the parking free.
+If you drive yourself, there is plenty of parking, and the parking is free.

-Due to the amount of visitors, and only being able to take a limited group amount to the USS Arizona memorial at a time, there’s often a long line.
+Due to the volume of visitors, and only being able to take a limited group amount to the USS Arizona memorial at a time, there’s often a long line.

 When you arrive at your ticket time, you first meet up with your group outside the theater.

-After the film, you then get on a boat for a short 5 minute ride to the white Arizona memorial.
-It’s basically a platform, floating over the sunken Arizona ship.
+After the film, you get on a boat for a short 5-minute ride to the white Arizona memorial.
+It’s a platform floating over the sunken Arizona ship.

 Though you can only see a few rusty parts of the ship below the water, it’s a quiet and solemn reminder of those who lost their lives in the attack.